A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs: Trajectory-Based Bayesian Optimization Approach

 \begin{definition} The Hypervolume Improvement of a solution $\bm{y}'$ with respect to a set of solutions $F$ and a reference point $\bm{r} \in \mathbb{R}^k$ is the increase in hypervolume caused by including $\bm{y}'$ in set $F$, denoted by $HVI(\bm{y}' \mid F, \bm{r}) = HV(F \cup \{\bm{y}'\} \mid \bm{r}) - HV(F \mid \bm{r})$. \end{definition}

-Considering that the objective values of any out-of-sample $\bm{z}$ are unknown ahead of time, the direct computation of HVI for $\bm{z}$ becomes infeasible.
+Given that the objective values of any out-of-sample $\bm{z}$ are unknown ahead of time, the direct computation of HVI for $\bm{z}$ is infeasible.
 Therefore, Expected Hypervolume Improvement (EHVI) \citep{zitzler2007hypervolume,daulton2020differentiable} has been used in the BO framework to estimate the gain of $\bm{z}$ by taking the expectation of HVI over the predictive distribution of its objective values, i.e.,